 Originally published December 14, 2013.

-Pâte de fruits, literally “fruit paste,” is a simple confection made of fruit, sugar, and pectin, though some recipes call for gelatin instead.
+Pâte de fruits, literally “fruit paste,” is a simple confection made of fruit, sugar, and pectin.
+Some recipes also use gelatin.

 Pâtes de fruits have a very distinct texture.
 They are firmer than a spreadable breakfast jelly, but without the persistent chew of a gummy bear or gummy worm or any other fauna from the gummy kingdom.
 One of my chefs compared the texture to a medium ganache.